geoserver/geoserver.github.io/_posts/2022-05-24-geoserver-2-21-0-released.md

   See [WPS Security and input limits](https://docs.geoserver.org/main/en/user/services/wps/security.html#complex-inputs) in the User Guide.

+Thanks to the GeoNode project for these WPS improvements.
 ### GDAL 3.x Compatibility

 The gdal-output extension is tested against GDAL 3.x series.